 - CEO of recruitment and jobs site IranTalent instructed Al Jazeera.

-That guarantees to be a long road, she said, because the absence of projects to encourage wholesome sexual behaviors inside the place of job and in society at huge has led to confusion over what constitutes ideal behavior.
+That guarantees to be a long road, she said, because the absence of projects to encourage wholesome sexual behaviors inside the place of job and in society has led to confusion over what constitutes ideal behavior.
 “For instance, certainly one of my male employees had requested a lady co-employee to visit a coffee store to discuss a piece venture, and he or she perceived that as a breach of her private space and expert etiquette,” Hatami said.

 The fears associated with reporting abuse and harassment are acute in Iranian offices, often bereft of sources to address those troubles.